-Tony Tetro was the world’s greatest art forger in the 1970’s and 1980’s.
-In a career spanning over 30 years, Tetro forged works by old and contemporary masters in every genre.
-From Chagall to Rembrandt to Dali to Rothko, his extraordinary talent was to create works so real, so plausible, that they appeased even the closest scrutiny of the most discerning eyes.
-Tetro’s works were regularly passed off as legitmate works in museums, galleries, and auction houses around the world.
+Tony Tetro is often considered the world’s greatest living art forger.
+In a career spanning over 40 years, Tetro forged works by old and contemporary masters in every genre.
+From Chagall to Rembrandt to Dali to Rothko, his extraordinary talent was to create works so real, so plausible that they passed even the closest scrutiny of the most discerning eyes.
+Tetro’s works were regularly passed off as legitimate works in museums, galleries, and auction houses around the world.
 Los Angeles District Attorney Ira Reiner called Tony, “the single largest forger of art works in America.”
 In 1989, Tetro was convicted of art forgery in a show trial in Los Angeles.
 He was released from jail in 1994.
 Currently he executes master copies for an exclusive list of elite clients from his studio in Southern California.